Darwin Airport Charity Golf Day 2015

 Thank you to our partners

-Each year Darwin International Airport (DIA) partners with our stakeholders to raise funds for an important Top End cause.
+Each year Darwin International Airport (DIA) partners with our stakeholders for our annual Charity Golf Day, to raise funds for an important Top End cause.
 This year, we raised $30,000 for CareFlight to purchase a new car crash simulator for its Darwin operations.
 The custom-built training equipment is used in CareFlight’s MediSim program, which provides free trauma care workshops to the Territory’s emergency services first responders.
 Together we have helped build CareFlight’s capacity to save lives and support emergency services workers in our remote regions.

 NT's First Crash Car Simulator